Vitamin Party: New album/hiatus

 On July 4, 2009 Vitamin Party played a live set on 90.7 KALX's show KALX live.
-Afterword the band was interviewed and revealed that they were currently working on a third album, tentatively titled Radical Agenda, Go!.
+Afterward the band was interviewed and revealed that they were currently working on a third album, tentatively titled Radical Agenda, Go!.

 On August 14, 2009, Vitamin Party performed at a benefit show to support the all ages venues of the San Francisco Bay Area.

 On October 30, 2009, Vitamin Party played their last show before going on indefinite hiatus for personal reasons.
 In April 2010 the band announced a handful of shows along the west coast of the United States to promote a new EP.
 In regards to this tour, drummer Sean M. Carey said 'Let the rumors start here, we're going on hiatus again after these shows'.

 The Vitamin Party EP "Radical Agenda, Go!" went on sale digitally, July 6, 2010.
 A vinyl release is scheduled for later this summer.

 According to the Vitamin Party website the band has put together a live album compiled of soundboard recordings from a number of different shows.
 The album is yet to be titled or have a release date, but the band has said it will consist of at least 17 tracks.

 Side projects

 Conor Thompson and Sean Theolonius Carey perform bass and drum duties in the band We're Gonna Fight The Eskimos Next (with guitar players Nathan Fritz and Brian James).
 On March 3, 2010 the band was featured on the compilation album 'Karl Rove: Courage and Consequence (unabridged audio)' a culture jam targeted at Karl Rove's book of the same name.
 Vitamin Party was thanked on the album.

 Thompson and Carey are also featured on the San Francisco natives Ex-Boyfriends new album Line in/ Line Out, supplying back up vocals on the three songs 'Uh-Oh', 'Whiskey Sour' and 'Perfect Ending'.
 The bands have been friends for years as they formed around the same time and have played several shows together.
 Colin Daly (singer/guitar player of the Ex-boyfriends) has often said that the song "Pick Up Line" featured on his second album In With, is about the first time he met Sean M. Carey.

 In May/June 2011, Conor and Vincent recorded a new album with Ex-boyfriends singer/song writer Colin Daly.
-The new group called The Philistines debut July 3, 2011 at San Francisco's Bottom of the HIll.
+The new group called The Philistines debut July 3, 2011 at San Francisco's Bottom of the Hill.